margaretmf/margaretmf.github.io/keycreativewriting.md

 Oh it's a new day for the people to move.
 I love that the sun is what the earth spins us around.

+Oh how I love to wake up to this new day and feel the people and the earth move around as one.

 Every day's a new day, every day's a new day.
-Every dya's a new day to feel the earth move.
+Every day's a new day to feel the earth move.

 It's a new day for the green grass to grow.
 Where the grass is so green is where I long to go.